pragmint/open-practices/teamwork/clarity.md

 ### User Stories

 User stories help software development teams understand what work they need to complete, in a way that is optimized for getting small changes deployed to production as quickly as possible.
 This concept was introduced as a counter pressure to organizations that waste a lot of time building large, detailed sets of requirements upfront.
-However the practice of User Stories can also be useful for organizations that don't put much effort into creating a shared understanding amongst the entire team.
+However, the practice of User Stories can also be useful for organizations that don't put much effort into creating a shared understanding amongst the entire team.

 - [Overview of User Stories](https://www.industriallogic.com/blog/making-user-stories-work-for-you)
 - Ron Jeffries' take on User Stories part [1](https://ronjeffries.com/xprog/blog/how-should-user-stories-be-written/), [2](https://ronjeffries.com/xprog/articles/expcardconversationconfirmation/), and [3](https://ronjeffries.com/articles/019-01ff/3cs-revisited/)